sofiaserantes/FinalProject_StreamAnalytics_G5/Generator_README.md

 Python 3.10 or higher
 fastavro for AVRO serialisation
 ## Install the dependency:
-bashpip install fastavro
+pip install fastavro
 ## How to run
-bashcd generator
+cd generator
 python Milestone1_ipynb

 All output files are written to the current working directory.
 The script prints a confirmation line for each file created: